 Good days ahead for cannabis companies

-US cannabis companies could soar after federal legalization.
+U.S. cannabis companies could soar after federal legalization.
 Until then, marijuana legalization in more states will help the companies expand.
-Cresco Labs, Green Thumb Industries, and Curaleaf (OTCMKTS:CURLF) have already seen dazzling revenue growth in the first quarter.
+Cresco Labs, Green Thumb Industries, and Curaleaf have already seen dazzling revenue growth in the first quarter.
 Cannabis sales seem to be rising amid the pandemic.
 There were record-breaking sales in June from the new legal market in Illinois.
-I think that most US marijuana companies are a good investment due to their growth potential.
+Most U.S. marijuana companies are a good investment due to their growth potential.